EricC808/EricC808.github.io/essays/ReflectOnAI.md

 ---
 layout: essay
 type: essay
-title: "Estimating and Tracking Effort in Software Development: Lessons from Experience"
+title: "AI in Software Engineering Education: A Student’s Perspective on Usage, Impact, and Responsibility"
 # All dates must be YYYY-MM-DD format!
 date: 2025-05-09
 published: true